The steep-sided hills and secluded valleys around the Darent valley.

-Head E along the High Street, passing the timber-framed Pickmoss (a medieval open-hall house) on the right.
+Head E along the High Street, passing the timber-framed Pickmoss12 on your right.
 Towards the end of the High Street you come to two of the village's refreshment places on your right, the Bull pub and the Hospices of Hope tearoom opposite a bridleway.

-The other refreshment places are on the left of the large roundabout encircling the village pond11 at the end of the High Street, the Pond View Café and the Woodman pub.
-Make your way to the south-east corner of the pond, where there are two footpath signs.
+The other refreshment places are on the left of the large roundabout encircling the village pond13 at the end of the High Street, the Pond View Café and the Woodman pub.
+Make your way to the far side where there are two footpath signs.

-A short out-and-back detour along the right-hand path would take you to the ruins of Otford Palace12.
+A short out-and-back detour along the right-hand path would take you to the ruins of Otford Palace14.

 At the far end go through a wooden gate and continue on an enclosed path which leads into the station car park.
 Platform 1 on the near side is for trains to London.